joelhawksley/identity/components/slides.md

 }
 ```

-^ We can then reference the issue without fear, as our type check will guarantee that it is present.
+^ We can then reference the isClosed boolean on issue without fear, as our type check will guarantee that it is present.

 ^ PAUSE